-A pale, refreshing and hoppy ale, yet with sufficient supporting malt to make the beer balanced and drinkable.
+An average-strength, hop-forward, pale American craft beer with sufficient supporting malt to make the beer balanced and drinkable.
 The clean hop presence can reflect classic or modern American or New World hop varieties with a wide range of characteristics.
-An average-strength hop-forward pale American craft beer, generally balanced to be more accessible than modern American IPAs.

-Pale golden to light amber.
+Pale golden to amber.
 Moderately large white to off-white head with good retention.
-Generally quite clear, although dry-hopped versions may be slightly hazy.
+Generally quite clear.

-Moderate to strong hop aroma from American or New World hop varieties with a wide range of possible characteristics, including citrus, floral, pine, resinous, spicy, tropical fruit, stone fruit, berry, or melon.
-None of these specific characteristics are required, but hops should be apparent.
-Low to moderate maltiness supports the hop presentation, and may optionally show small amounts of specialty malt character (bready, toasty, biscuit, caramelly).
-Fruity esters vary from moderate to none.
-Dry hopping (if used) may add grassy notes, although this character should not be excessive.
+Moderate to moderately-high hop aroma from American or New World hop varieties with a wide range of possible characteristics, including citrus, floral, pine, resin, spice, tropical fruit, stone fruit, berry, or melon.
+None of these specific characteristics are required, but a hoppy aroma should be apparent.
+Low to moderate neutral to grainy maltiness supports the hop presentation, and can show low amounts of specialty malt character (e.g., bread, toast, biscuit, caramel).
+Fruity esters optional, up to moderate in strength.
+Fresh dry-hop aroma optional.

 Medium-light to medium body.
 Moderate to high carbonation.
-Overall smooth finish without astringency and harshness.
+Overall smooth finish without astringency or harshness.

-A modern American craft beer era adaptation of English pale ale, reflecting indigenous ingredients (hops, malt, yeast, and water).
-Prior to the explosion in popularity of IPAs, was traditionally the most well-known and popular of American craft beers.
+A modern American craft beer era adaptation of English pale ale, reflecting indigenous ingredients.
+Sierra Nevada Pale Ale was first made in 1980 and helped popularize the style.
+Prior to the explosion in popularity of IPAs, this style was the most well-known and popular of American craft beers.

-Typically lighter in color, cleaner in fermentation by-products, and having less caramel flavors than English counterparts.
-There can be some overlap in color between American pale ale and American amber ale.
-The American pale ale will generally be cleaner, have a less caramelly malt profile, less body, and often more finishing hops.
+Typically lighter in color, cleaner in fermentation profile, and having fewer caramel flavors than English counterparts.
+There can be some overlap in color between American Pale Ale and American Amber Ale.
+The American Pale Ale will generally be cleaner, have a less caramelly malt profile, less body, and often more finishing hops.
 Less bitterness in the balance and alcohol strength than an American IPA.
-More balanced and drinkable, and less intensely hop-focused and bitter than session-strength American IPAs (aka Session IPAs).
+Maltier, more balanced and drinkable, and less intensely hop-focused and bitter than session-strength American IPAs (aka Session IPAs).
+More bitter and hoppy than a Blonde Ale.

 30 - 50